Frequently Asked Questions (FAQ)

 Is there a dress code for visitors?

-Only clothing that is conservative, modest, and meets the following standards is acceptable:
+Only clothing that is conservative, modest, and meets the requirements identified in Visitor Guidelines is acceptable.

 What is the Approved Visitor List?